mrfdev/1MB/Resources/mcMMO/Salvage.md

 ## Salvage Skills Lottery Normal

 ```
-&6You were able to salvage &3{0}&6 materials from &e{1}&6.
+You were able to salvage x materials from x.
 ```

 ## Salvage Skills Lottery Perfect

 ```
-&a&lPerfect!&r&6 You salvaged &3{1}&6 effortlessly, retrieving &3{0}&6 materials.
+Perfect!
+You salvaged x effortlessly, retrieving x materials.
 ```

 ## Salvage Skills Lottery Untrained

 ```
-&7You aren't properly trained in salvaging.
-You were only able to recover &c{0}&7 materials from &a{1}&7.
+You aren't properly trained in salvaging.
+You were only able to recover x materials from x.
 ```